Federal Acquisition Regulation: Purpose

 The purpose of the FAR is "to deliver on a timely basis the best value product or service to the customer, while maintaining the public's trust and fulfilling public policy objectives" according to the FAR's introduction section.

 History

-Early United States History
+Early United States history

-A need for laws about how the government spends money for purchases was evident from the earliest stage of American history.
+A need for laws governing how the government spends money for purchases was evident from the earliest stage of American history.
 General George Washington complained of profiteering during the US Revolutionary War, and created a government-owned cannon factory in 1777.
 Congress passed the first law regulating federal procurement in 1792, and has passed more than 4,000 acquisition related statutes since.

 In 1798 Alexander Hamilton centralized government purchasing in the Treasury Department.
 The complexity of centralized procurement, even with the small government of the eighteenth century, proved unworkable.
 Authority was delegated to other government departments the next year.
 In 1809 Congress first called for competition among contractors.
 A series of Supreme Court decisions starting in 1831 affirmed that only Congress may withdraw money from the Treasury, limiting the executive's implied contracting powers.